 If you are a man reading this, we know looking for help wasn’t easy for you.
-Counseling might be something you’ve never considered because you thought, “that’s not what men do.”
-Counseling for men is very effective because your specific needs as a man are taken into account from start to finish.
+Therapy might be something you’ve never considered because you thought, “that’s not what men do.”
+Therapy for men is very effective because your specific needs as a man are taken into account from start to finish.

-Listen, we know you are used to doing things on your own and getting things done.
+Listen, we know you’re used to doing things on your own and getting things done.
 But, now you’re stuck.
-You may be struggling with a high pressure job, with ton of work stress.
-Or, you may also be drained because you are going through relationship challenges, sexual dysfunction, separation, or divorce.
-Lastly, you may be dealing anger that’s affecting your marriage and parenting.
-If this describes what you are going through, then you can rest assured that counseling for men like you not only focuses on your issues but also how you think about them.
+You may be struggling with a high-pressure job, with a ton of work stress.
+Or, you may also feel drained because you are going through relationship challenges, sexual dysfunction, separation, or divorce.
+Last, you may be dealing with anger that’s affecting your marriage and parenting.
+Does this describe what you are going through?
+If so, then you can rest assured that therapy for men like you not only focuses on your issues but also on how you think about them.

-In therapy we provide an atmosphere where you can come in and comfortably lay out your problems.
+In therapy, we provide an atmosphere where you can come in and lay out your problems in a comfortable way.
 Then we work together to figure them out.
-Talking with someone who is unbiased and non-judgmental creates a feeling of acceptance.
-Acceptance reassures us that everything is going to be okay no matter how difficult the challenge.
+Talking with someone unbiased and non-judgmental creates a feeling of acceptance.
+Acceptance reassures us that everything is going to be okay.
+No matter how difficult the challenge.

 Men are used to having walls and compartments to help manage difficult events.
 Often, those walls and compartments end up doing more harm than good.
-Counseling for men can help break down these walls and give clarity.
+Therapy for men can help break down these walls and give clarity.
 No need to feel like you’re weak – because you are going to get through this!
-We offer counseling for men who primarily struggle with these particular issues:
+We offer therapy for men who often struggle with these particular issues:

 Many men find meaning in their work.
-Family, health, and relationships can often take a backseat in the attempt to make more money, become a better provider, and “climb the ladder.”
-Fortunately, many guys are realizing the importance of having a work/life balance but feel stuck or trapped in the pattern of thinking that their worth is found in their position or salary.
-Men can be very skilled at not letting on to internal struggles – but problems develop and can grow out of control quickly.
-Counseling for men who undergo a high level of work stress typically deal with these symptoms:
+Family, health, and relationships can often take a backseat in the attempt to make more money.
+Or, become a better provider, and “climb the ladder.”
+Fortunately, many guys are realizing the importance of having a work/life balance.
+But, they feel stuck or trapped in the pattern of thinking that their worth is found in their position or salary.
+Men can be very skilled at not letting on to internal struggles.
+Yet, problems can develop and can grow out of control fast.
+Therapy for men who undergo a high level of work stress often deals with these symptoms:

 - Weight gain